 Is a trust right for me?

 This question can only be answered when considering your estate planning in the round, as it will depend on your objectives, the assets in question and your estate planning generally.
-Our team of advisers are best placed to advice you on whether trusts could help in terms of protection for your family or from an inheritance tax perspective.
+Our team of advisers are best placed to advice you on whether trusts could help in terms of protection for your family or from an Inheritance Tax perspective.

 The content of this article is for general information purposes only.
 For further assistance or advice regarding trusts, please contact Susan Young on 01245 211260 or at [email protected].
 Law covered as at April 2018.